wpswings/woo-one-click-upsell-funnel/README.txt

 Yes, we have Upsell Sales by Funnel Stats that show Individual Funnel Performance metrics such as Trigger Count, Success Count, Offers Viewed, Offers Accepted, Offers Rejected, Offers Pending, Conversion Rate, and Total Sales.
 With the help of these metrics, you can easily figure out how your Upsell funnels are performing and make changes accordingly.

-= Can I offer multiple upsell offers in a single funnel? =
+= Can I show multiple upsell offers in a single funnel? =

 Yes.
-One Click Upsell lets you add multiple upsell products in a single sales funnel.
-So if you want to offer more than one product after checkout, you can do that by adding new offers to the funnel.
+The WooCommerce Upsell Plugin lets you add multiple upsell products in a single funnel builder.
+So, you can offer more than one product after checkout by adding new offers to the funnel.
 Or you can use a feature named Additional Offers in the pro version.

 = What page builders does this plugin support? =

-Most of the major WordPress page builders like Elementor, WPBakery, Divibuilders, Thrive Architect, and other WordPress page builders are supported.
+Most of the major WordPress page builders like Elementor, WPBakery, Divibuilders, Thrive Architect, and other WordPress page builders are supported for creating attractive upsell offers.

 = My Question is Not Listed. =